jcgurango/meremail/README.md

 # Meremail

-A minimalist, self-hosted email server + client inspired by [HEY](https://hey.com).
+A minimalist, self-hosted email API + client inspired by [HEY](https://hey.com).
 Built with Hono, Vue 3, and SQLite.
 Connect it to your SMTP/IMAP, and it'll handle everything else.
 PWA for mobile.

 ## Features